skoolkid/skoolkit/sphinx/source/man/skool2asm.py.rst

   joins of a table defined by a ``#TABLE`` macro (default: ``+``).
 :table-border-vertical: The character to use for the vertical borders of a table defined by a ``#TABLE`` macro (default: ``|``).
+:table-row-separator: The character used to separate non-header cells in adjacent rows of a table defined by a ``#TABLE`` macro.
+By default, such cells are not separated.
 :warnings: ``1`` to print any warnings that are produced while writing ASM output (after parsing the skool file), or ``0`` to suppress them (default:
   ``1``).